On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: FDM Learns to Make Decisions Efficiently

 \subsection{Learning to Optimization}

-FDM treats a series of white-box OR optimization problems as sequence modeling problems, which can make highly efficient inferences once it learns a good policy.
-The OR optimization algorithms obtain the optimal solution under certain constraints based on an accurate description and characterization of the specific problems~\cite{winston2004operations}.
-OR algorithms do not require a large amount of data, and the results have good interpretability.
-Therefore, OR algorithms have been widely used in planning, scheduling, and coordination problems.
-However, the computation complexity of traditional OR algorithms grows exponentially with the problem size.
-While real world applications usually have many uncertainties and large problem sizes, it is often too complex for traditional discrete optimization algorithms to give an optimal solution in a feasible time.
-FDM is a data-driven approach that can address the efficiency problem of OR algorithms.
-Once it learns a good approximate policy for OR problems, FDM can generate the decisions with one-pass forward inference.
-It means that for any learned discrete optimization problem, FDM can eliminate the curses of computation complexity and enjoy linear time complexity.
+FDM approaches a series of white-box OR optimization problems as sequence modeling problems, enabling highly efficient inferences once it learns a suitable policy.
+OR optimization algorithms find the optimal solution within certain constraints based on accurate descriptions and characterizations of specific problems~\citep{winston2004operations}.
+OR algorithms do not require extensive data, and their results possess strong interpretability.
+As such, they have been widely employed in planning, scheduling, and coordination tasks.
+However, the computational complexity of traditional OR algorithms increases exponentially with problem size.
+In real-world applications, which often involve numerous uncertainties and large problem sizes, traditional discrete optimization algorithms may struggle to provide optimal solutions within a reasonable time frame.
+FDM is a data-driven approach capable of addressing the efficiency issues of OR algorithms.
+Once it learns a suitable approximate policy for OR problems, FDM can generate decisions with a single-pass forward inference.
+This means that, for any learned discrete optimization problem, FDM can eliminate computational complexity issues and achieve linear time complexity.